openstack/devstack/doc/source/networking.rst

 An important part of the DevStack experience is networking that works by default for created guests.
-This might not be optimal for your particular testing environment, so this document tries it's best to explain what's going on.
+This might not be optimal for your particular testing environment, so this document tries its best to explain what's going on.

 Defaults